aws/aws-iot-device-sdk-java-v2/samples/Provisioning/Csr/README.md

-# ShadowSandbox
+# CSR-based Fleet Provisioning
 [**Return to main sample list**](../../README.md)

-This is an interactive sample that supports a set of commands that allow you to interact with "classic" (unnamed) shadows of the AWS IoT [Device Shadow](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html) Service.

-### Commands
-Once connected, the sample supports the following shadow-related commands:

-* `get` - gets the current full state of the classic (unnamed) shadow.
-This includes both a "desired" state component and a "reported" state component.
-* `delete` - deletes the classic (unnamed) shadow completely
-* `update-desired <desired-state-json-document>` - applies an update to the classic shadow's desired state component.
-Properties in the JSON document set to non-null will be set to new values.
-Properties in the JSON document set to null will be removed.
-* `update-reported <reported-state-json-document>` - applies an update to the classic shadow's reported state component.
-Properties in the JSON document set to non-null will be set to new values.
-Properties in the JSON document set to null will be removed.

-Two additional commands are supported:
-* `help` - prints the set of supported commands
-* `quit` - quits the sample application

-### Prerequisites
+This sample uses the AWS IoT [Fleet provisioning](https://docs.aws.amazon.com/iot/latest/developerguide/provision-wo-cert.html) to provision devices using a certificate signing request.
+This allows you to create new AWS IoT Core things using a Fleet Provisioning Template.

-Your IoT Core Thing's [Policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) must provide privileges for this sample to connect, subscribe, publish, and receive.
-Below is a sample policy that can be used on your IoT Core Thing that will allow this sample to run as intended.
+The [IAM Policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) attached to your provisioning certificate must provide privileges for this sample to connect, subscribe, publish, and receive.
+Below is a sample policy that can be used that will allow this sample to run as intended.

 <details>
-<summary>Sample Policy</summary>
+<summary>(see sample policy)</summary>
 <pre>
 {
   "Version": "2012-10-17",
   "Statement": [
     {
       "Effect": "Allow",
-      "Action": [
+      "Action": "iot:Publish",
-        "iot:Publish"
-      ],
       "Resource": [
-        "arn:aws:iot:<b>region</b>:<b>account</b>:topic/$aws/things/<b>thingname</b>/shadow/get",
-        "arn:aws:iot:<b>region</b>:<b>account</b>:topic/$aws/things/<b>thingname</b>/shadow/delete",
-        "arn:aws:iot:<b>region</b>:<b>account</b>:topic/$aws/things/<b>thingname</b>/shadow/update"
+        "arn:aws:iot:<b>region</b>:<b>account</b>:topic/$aws/certificates/create-from-csr/json",
+        "arn:aws:iot:<b>region</b>:<b>account</b>:topic/$aws/provisioning-templates/<b>templatename</b>/provision/json"
       ]
     },
     {